Raiffeisen-DGTL/checkita-data-quality/docs/03-job-configuration/03-Sources.md

     * `NONE`, `DISK_ONLY`, `DISK_ONLY_2`, `MEMORY_ONLY`, `MEMORY_ONLY_2`, `MEMORY_ONLY_SER`,
       `MEMORY_ONLY_SER_2`, `MEMORY_AND_DISK`, `MEMORY_AND_DISK_2`, `MEMORY_AND_DISK_SER`,
       `MEMORY_AND_DISK_SER_2`, `OFF_HEAP`.
+* `options` - *Optional*.
+Additional Spark parameters used to read data from the given source.
 * `keyFields` - *Optional*.
 List of columns that form a Primary Key or are used to identify row within a dataset.
   Key fields are primarily used in error collection reports.
 For more details on error collection, see [Metric Error Collection](../02-general-information/04-ErrorCollection.md) chapter.